Accessibility isn’t just for websites anymore. The forthcoming new regulations will apply to all Federal information.

 By Bevi Chagnon, PubCom

-For more than 10 years, MS Word documents, Acrobat PDF files, PowerPoint presentations, Excel spreadsheets, email, and every other kind of document produced by federal government agencies have been exempt.
+For over a decade, MS Word documents, Acrobat PDF files, Power-point presentations, Excel spreadsheets, email, and every other kind of document produced by federal government agencies have been in a gray area: if they reside on an internal file server rather than a public-facing website, are they exempt from Sec.
+508?

 If you work for a federal government agency as either an employee, a contractor, or a freelancer, your knowledge of Section 508 and accessibility requirements will be crucial to your job.